Donkey Derby Day 2022

 The Brass Ass

-The Brass Ass casino has a vintage western feel inside and out, including the building facade and street lamps.
+The Brass Ass casino has a vintage Western feel inside and out, including the building facade and street lamps.
 Named after a painted wooden brass ass in the table games room, the Brass Ass Casino is a fun destination for those who want a more traditional environment.

 Midnight Rose